 Mr. Six Hits it Big

 As soon as the first ad started hitting the airwaves, the dancing old bald guy quickly became a media phenomenon.
 Merchandise with images of the Six Flags mascot started selling like hot cakes.
-He made live appearances in several theme parks and appeared on Good Morning America.
+Look-alike contests drew crowds, he made live appearances in several theme parks and appeared on Good Morning America.
+He even got his own roller coaster, Mr. Six’s “Pandemonium.”

 The “ambassador of fun” also became a regular guest on American news and talk shows and had his own blog.